SEO can be hard. And, the consequences of not getting it right can be pretty dire.

 The good news is that search engines deliver the most targeted and motivated site users.

-For example, if you sell digital cameras and someone discovers your web site through the search term “best digital camera online,” the chances of converting this visitors into a customer are high.
+For example, if you sell digital cameras and someone discovers your web site through the search term “best digital camera online,” the chances of converting these visitors into a customer are high.

 So, let’s explore 5 SEO mistakes that hinder search engine rankings.
 I’ll also show you how to fix them and improve your search engine performance.